pikapkg/esnext-conf-2020/cfp.md

 If we accept your proposal to speak, the following items are taken care of by us:

-- Four free tickets to watch the conference: one for you, and 3 for friends/coworkers.
+- Two free tickets to watch the conference: one for you, and 1 for a friend/coworker.
+- A 50%-off link to tickets that you can share with anyone else!
 - A professional webcam and microphone will be shipped to you before your talk, unless you feel you already have one.
 We do this because we want you to be able to give the best talk you can give, and we know that your audience will appreciate it.
 - We can also provide a green screen, if you feel comfortable setting it up to record (we'll provide some basic instructions).
 Don't hesitate to get creative :D
 - A few extra surprises!

 Don't worry about shipping anything back after you've given your talk.
 It's always a good idea to have a nice microphone and camera lying around, and we hope you'll find good use for them in the future.

-## How to submit a proposal

-First, make sure you're available to attend the conference.
-It will be held on **MAY 18-22, 2020**.

 ### Note for ASL speakers